brianw-cho/BSEncryption/bs_encryption/README.md

-# bank_statement_encryption
+# bs_encryption

-A proof of concept android application that encrypts pdfs printed from banking applications
+A new Flutter application.

 ## Getting Started